UTHealth-CCB/synthetic_hpi_ner/README.md

 Install python, tensorflow.
 We use Python 3.6, Tensorflow 1.15.2.
 If you plan to use GPU computation, install CUDA.

-Train all the synthetic language models using the scripts (run_train_#.sh/run_gen_#.sh) in each model-folder under synth_hpi with I2B2 2010 and N2C2 2018 HPI (History of Present Illness) section data.
+Train all the synthetic language models using the scripts (run_train_#.sh/run_gen_#.sh, # means charrnn, ctrl, gpt2, and seggan respectively) in each model-folder under synth_hpi with I2B2 2010 and N2C2 2018 HPI (History of Present Illness) section data.
 The original I2B2 2010 and N2C2 2018 challenges data are available at https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/ which would require additional login or register.

 Train all the NER models using the scripts in scripts folder.
 The manuually annotated synthetic data are available at data/annotation/synth.
 Before training the 10-fold NER models, use the python file generate_nfold_train_dev_test_files.py at utils to generate 10 fold train/dev/test files.